With 350 parks, gardens and nature reserves under its care, NParks is responsible for maintaining and enhancing the greenery of our City in Nature.

 JLG is strategically located to serve serve the Jurong Lake district – the largest business district in the western region of Singapore.
 The Gardens will feature sustainable ecosystems in the areas of water, energy, biodiversity, and food as part of the design of the Gardens.
 It contributes to the larger plans of the District in promoting sustainability and a healthy living environment by providing more spaces for recreation amidst lush greenery, restored wetlands and habitats for biodiversity, and with vibrant programmes for the community.

-The 90-hectare JLG comprises JLG West, JLG Central and JLG East.
-Lakeside Garden – a key part of the first phase of JLG West – was opened in April 2019.
-It boasts a strong emphasis of nature, community, and play, and provides the community with a space to gather and bond, and create shared memories.
-JLG Central and East will be progressively completed from 2020 onwards.
+The 90-hectare JLG comprises Lakeside Garden, Chinese and Japanese Gardens, and Garden Promenade.
+Lakeside Garden was opened in April 2019.
+It boasts a strong emphasis on nature, community, and play, and provides the community with a space to gather and bond, and create shared memories.
+Chinese Garden, Japanese Garden, and Garden Promenade will be progressively completed from 2021 onwards.

 Find out more about Jurong Lake Gardens here.